raspberrypilearning/relax-stretch/en/step_1.md

 ---

 + How to use a conditional statement to control a variable's range
-+ How to use text to speech
++ How to use the text to speech extension

 --- /collapse ---